1735 Vine St. Los Angeles, CA 90028 | map |

 Electrospark on Flickr.
 That's the theatre's stagehouse on the far right of the photo.

-Looking east toward the rising Capitol Records building in 1955.
-That's the Hollywood Playhouse over there on the right.
-Thanks to Michael Lee price for his post of the photo on the
+Looking east from Ivar Ave. toward the rising Capitol Records building in 1955.
+That's the Hollywood Playhouse over there on the right and the stage end of the Pantages beyond, with the cooling tower on the roof.
+Thanks to Michael Lee Price for his post of the photo on the

 Vintage Los Angeles Facebook page.